parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 * ASCIIHexDecode: Decode from ASCII Hex
 * JBIG2Decode: Decode as a black and white image

-What really threw me off was the ``JBIG2Decode`` decoder om stream 2.
+What really threw me off was the ``JBIG2Decode`` decoder for stream 2.
 There was a [vulnerability](http://vrt-blog.snort.org/2009/02/have-nice-weekend-pdf-love.html) associated with it.
 It is too short to be the email (14 bytes).
 It is not compressed (lacks the magic headers). ``Pyew`` also displays the disassembly but it is not shellcode either (if it is, then I didn't recognize it).
 It is also not an image (hence the ``JBIG2Decode`` filter).

-{% codeblock lang:nasm %}
+{% codeblock lang:nasm Stream 2 %}
 Applying Filter FlateDecode ...
 Applying Filter ASCIIHexDecode ...
 Applying Filter JBIG2Decode ...